SF-WDI-LABS/tunely-angular/docs/sprint4.md

 1. In your `click` event determine the album-id of the current album.
 Just `console.log` it for now.

+> Pro tip: Notice how we usually just `console.log` things at the beginning?
+Testing each little bit of code as you go reduces the surface area of code that you're uncertain about.

 ## Step 2

 Let's add a route for `DELETE /api/albums/:id` to our server.